matityaho/PacmanWebsite/README.md

 ![](https://github.com/vaitz/pacman/blob/master/photos/bar_pacline.gif)

-To enter the game the user needs to log in, so sign up in the registration page first.
+To enter the game the user have to sign up and then log in.

-After the user sign in he needs to choose the game preferences.
+After the user logged in he needs to choose the game settings.

-This game graphics is performed by Canvas tag in HTML.
+This game graphics was made using Canvas tag in HTML.

 ### Added functionalities: